rangl-labs/netzerotc/evaluation/content/overview.md

 #### Present and future costs

 Capital costs, operating costs, emissions costs and revenues in future years are uncertain.
 Nevertheless, present costs carry information about future costs: lower costs in year `t` typically imply lower costs in future years `t+1, t+2, …` ; likewise, higher present costs typically imply higher future costs.
-You observe all present costs at each time step.
 The costs are randomly generated, so will be different for each episode (unless you deliberately fix the random seed).

+The challenge has two modes: `open-loop` and `closed-loop`:

+* In `open-loop` you observe only the value of the time step `t`

+* In `closed-loop` you observe the value of the time step `t` and all present costs/revenues.

 #### Actions

+Each episode begins in 2030, with all technologies deployed according to the central IEV scenario (Gale) for that year.

- At each time `t`, your agent must choose the additional amount of each of these three technologies to deploy in that year:
+At step `t` your agent must choose the additional amount of each technology to deploy in the year `2031 + t`:

-* Offshore wind
+* Offshore wind power
 * Blue hydrogen
 * Green hydrogen

-#### Constraints

-There are the following constraints:

-* There are upper limits on how much of each technology can be deployed per year

-* The total number of jobs must not decrease too quickly, and must not fall below a given level

-If the action violates these constraints, a large penalty is subtracted from that year’s reward.

-At the beginning of each episode, the amount of each technology is that given by the IEV Gale scenario.
+These deployments have upper limits.

 #### Scoring